islnd86/CopyImageURL_ChromeExtension/README.md

 ## 📌 Features
-- Right-click on an image and select **"Copy Text and Image URL"** *The menu is written in Japanse.
-Please change code if you want.
+- Right-click on an image and select **"Copy Text and Image URL"**
 - Collect multiple image URLs in a **concatenated format (separated by `;`)**
 - Easily clear the stored URLs when needed

+*The menu is written in Japanese.
+Please the change code if you want.

 ## 🛠 Installation
 1. **[Download the ZIP from GitHub](https://github.com/islnd86/CopyImageURL_ChromeExtension/archive/refs/heads/main.zip)**